noawe-boi/NoahsObsidianSync/Business Year 11 FA2.md

 #### Opportunities
 Niche Market: Success within its Niche would come with strong support both in attention and financially in the form of sales.
 Enough attention and it will break out of its niche.
-Integration potential future products or ecosystems: Integrating
+Integration potential future products or ecosystems: allowing future products to collaborate

 #### Threats